asterics/AsTeRICS/Documentation/docs/get-started/Installation.md

 ### Installation Steps

+1. Press the __Control__ Key (otherwise you will get an error message).
-1. Double-click onto the `.dmg` file and follow the instructions.
+2. Double-click onto the `.dmg` file and follow the instructions.

 ## Linux